Pep Guardiola: 2016–17: Adjustment to England and first season

-City's form declined following the international break; a home draw to Southampton on 23 October 2016 meant Guardiola had equalled his managerial record of going five games without a win.
-City's poor run continued in the EFL Cup, being eliminated following a 1–0 defeat to Manchester United.
-This was Guardiola's sixth match without a win in all competitions, making it the worst run of form in his managerial career.
-Manchester City would lose 4–0 to Everton on 15 January 2017; this was Guardiola's biggest ever managerial loss in domestic competition.
-City were eliminated in the last 16 of the Champions League by Monaco on away goals after a 6–6 aggregate draw.
-The second leg of the tie was his 100th game as a manager in European competition, and he arrived at that mark with the best record of any manager, earning 61 wins and 23 draws (one draw better than the previous record holder, Guardiola's former manager at Barcelona, Louis van Gaal).
+City were leaders going into the international break, but their form declined thereafter.
+Manchester City lost to Everton 0–4 on 15 January 2017; this was Guardiola's biggest-ever managerial defeat in a domestic competition.
+In Europe, City were eliminated in the Champions League round of 16 by Monaco on away goals after a 6–6 aggregate draw.
+The second leg of the tie was Guardiola's 100th game as a manager in European competition, and he arrived at that mark with the best record of any manager, having earned 61 wins and 23 draws (one draw better than the previous record holder, Guardiola's former manager at Barcelona, Louis van Gaal).
+Following a loss to Arsenal in the FA Cup semi-finals, Guardiola finished the season without a trophy for the first time in his managerial career.

-Following defeat to Arsenal in the semi-finals of the FA Cup, Guardiola finished the season without a trophy – the first time this had occurred in his managerial career.
-Amid foul cries of being labelled "a fraud, a fraudiola", he stated that the coaching role at City "might be his last team" as manager and stated not winning a trophy, of the four available to City, constituted a "failure".
-However, he articulated his desire to improve the following season.

-2017–18 season: "Centurions" and first Premier League title
+2017–18: "Centurions" and first Premier League title

-Guardiola identified the defensive areas which required improvement for City in the summer transfer window in order to challenge for the league title, particularly in the goalkeeper and full-back positions.
+Guardiola identified the defensive areas which required improvement for Manchester City in the summer transfer window to challenge for the league title, particularly in the goalkeeper and full-back positions.
 Due to Bravo's struggles the previous season, Ederson was brought in as the new first-choice goalkeeper.
-Wing-backs Benjamin Mendy and Kyle Walker were also signed, while dispensing of all the current senior full-backs at the club in Aleksandar Kolarov, Gaël Clichy, Bacary Sagna and Pablo Zabaleta.
+Wing-backs Benjamin Mendy and Kyle Walker were also signed, while dispensing of all the previous senior full-backs at the club in Aleksandar Kolarov, Gaël Clichy, Bacary Sagna and Pablo Zabaleta.
 Additionally, Bernardo Silva and Danilo were also acquired from Monaco and Real Madrid, respectively.

-On 25 February, City beat Arsenal 3–0 to win the EFL Cup, Guardiola's first trophy with the club.
-On 15 April, City were confirmed as Premier League champions following Manchester United's 0–1 defeat at home to West Bromwich Albion.
-After finishing the season with a record-breaking 100 points, Guardiola signed a new contract with City until 2021.
+On 25 February 2018, City won the 2017–18 EFL Cup after beating Arsenal 3–0 in the final, which was Guardiola's first trophy with the club.
+On 15 April, City were confirmed as 2017–18 Premier League champions following Manchester United's 1–0 home defeat to West Bromwich Albion.
+After finishing the league season with a record-breaking 100 points, Guardiola signed a new contract with City until 2021.